dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 Use the zod.function() schema to define the functions ?
 Can use implement to get zod to do much of the parsing juggling ?

+Context should be limited to the fiber that it is running on.
+So, this means there's no requirement to say whether a context is to be shared or not—it is simply to be expected... or not.